Family Guide to the Pacific Harbour, Navua and Beqa

 Ziplining in the Pacific Harbour

-Another fantastic option for adventure-seeking families is to zipline with Zip Fiji.
+Another fantastic option for adventure-seeking families is to zipline with Zip Fiji (more info on Viator and Tripadvisor).
 You’ll soar through the jungle canopy of the Wainadoi River Valley.
 The ziplines cover 2km / 1.2 miles through a private eco-reserve.
 It’s fun for all ages, even for as young as five or six years old!
-Check out 5 Best Zipline Tours in Fiji for more zipline locations.
+Check out the 5 Best Zipline Tours in Fiji for more zipline locations.

 Other Adventure Activities From Your Resort